Updated on 2024-06-27 GMT+08:00

 Overview

 Scalable File Service (SFS) provides scalable, high-performance (NAS) file storage.
-With SFS, you can enjoy shared file access spanning multiple Elastic Cloud Servers (ECSs), Bare Metal Servers (BMSs), and containers created on Cloud Container Engine (CCE).
+With SFS, you can enjoy shared file access spanning multiple Elastic Cloud Server (ECSs), Bare Metal Servers (BMSs), and containers created on Cloud Container Engine (CCE).
 See Figure 1.

 Figure 1 Accessing SFS